-But tetanus is everywhere.
-It in soil, dust and animal waste.
-You can get it from insect bites, animal bites, scratches, or tiny crack in the skin.
-And more than 30 percent of all tetanus injuries occur in the garden.
+But tetanus is everywhere: in soil, dust and animal waste.
+You can also get it from insect bites, animal bites, scratches or a tiny crack in the skin.
+Some cases come from scratches or small wounds that happen while gardening.

 Because there’s no known cure for tetanus, it’s important to be aware of how it can happen, what it does to your body and make sure your tetanus booster is up to date.

 According to the CDC, it doesn’t take much for tetanus to enter the body.
 Something as innocent as a scrape can leave enough of a break in the skin for it to invade.

 Infectious disease specialist Susan Rehm, MD notes that patients sometimes don’t even know they’ve hurt themselves in a way that can result in a case of tetanus.
 In one case, she says, a patient contracted the disease via a splinter in the pad of his thumb with no visible puncture wounds.